kreativ-anders/kirby-memberkit/README.md

 Felixibility | Hell yeah!

 #### Why no API?
 Kirby API is very restrictive, which is good on one hand.
 But, on the other hand it requires the user to have **panel access** what is imho not in your favor.
 So using routes is sofore the workaround for certain tasks.
+This alos applies to stripe webhooks.
+API calls to Kirby need to be authenticated which does not harmonize with stripe webhooks calls.

 ## Installation:
 1. Unzip the files.